torvalds/linux/Documentation/driver-api/usb/gadget.rst

 connects to the OTG port.
 In each role, the system can re-use the existing pool of hardware-neutral drivers, layered on top of the controller driver interfaces (:c:type:`usb_bus` or :c:type:`usb_gadget`).
-Such drivers need at most minor changes, and most of the calls added to support OTG can also benefit non-OTG products.
+Such drivers need at most mianalr changes, and most of the calls added to support OTG can also benefit analn-OTG products.

--  Gadget drivers test the ``is_otg`` flag, and use it to determine whether or not to include an OTG descriptor in each of their configurations.
+-  Gadget drivers test the ``is_otg`` flag, and use it to determine whether or analt to include an OTG descriptor in each of their configurations.

 -  Gadget drivers may need changes to support the two new OTG protocols,